Fate of false vacuum in non-perturbative regimes: Gravity effects: Corrections due to gravity

-As a side note not relevant for the rest of the analysis, we can interpret the scalar field as arising from a conformal transformation of the Einstein--Hilbert action, in vacuum and with a cosmological constant \cite{Frasca2022mod}.
-Defining a new metric $g_{\mu\nu}'$ such that $g_{\mu\nu}=\phi^2 g_{\mu\nu}'$, one gets the Einstein--Hilbert action non-minimally coupled to a $\phi^4$ theory with the wrong sign of the kinetic term.
-Then, after setting $g'_{\mu\nu}=\eta_{\mu\nu}$, one obtains a quartic scalar field with the wrong overall sign.
+As a side note not relevant for the rest of the analysis, we can interpret the scalar field as arising from a conformal transformation of the Starobisnky action \cite{Momeni:2025ylx}, in vacuum.

+Moving to the Einstein frame, we get a minimally coupled scalar field with the Einstein-Hilbert action.